Verdicts & Settlements

 Tanner’s heirs prevailed in their claim for her wrongful death (see my prior Blog post for California’s wrongful death law).
 California Civil Code Section 3294 details the criteria as to when punitive damages can be awarded.
 As it relates to employers, punitive damages based on the conduct of an employee, may be awarded in special circumstances and when there is proof that the employer:

 - Had advanced knowledge that the employee was unfit and employed him or her with conscious disregard of the rights or safety of others

 - Commits one or more acts of oppression

 - Commits fraud, such as a “cover up” or lying about events

 - Engages in one or more malicious acts

 In cases involving corporate employers the allegation of “conscious disregard ” must be the act of “an officer, director, or managing agent” of the corporation having the power to influence corporate policy.
 Punitive damages are awarded in limited cases and are designed to punish the wrongdoers and act as a deterrent.

 Cases involving Nursing Home Negligence, which result in serious injury or wrongful death are increasing.
-Large corporations that own and, in some cases, operate them are often more interested on profits than providing services, which increases the danger to residents of nursing homes and assisted living facilities.
-Other aggravating factors such as insurance companies reducing benefits and reimbursement for services, results in the hiring of poorly screened, under qualified employees, and under staffed facilities.
+Large corporations that own and, in some cases, operate them are often more interested in profits than providing services.
+This can only increase the danger to residents of nursing homes and assisted living facilities.
+Other aggravating factors are seen in insurance companies reducing benefits and reimbursement for services.
+This can result in the hiring of poorly screened and under qualified employees within facilities that are already understaffed in order to maximize profit at the expense of your loved one’s quality of care.
 It is critical that family and friends are vigilant in monitoring nursing home residents.
-If a loved one or some one you know, shows any signs of neglect or abuse while living at a nursing home, contact a experienced personal injury attorney.
+This can often manifest in physical and emotional signs that become important to screen for in your visits.
+If a loved one or someone you know, shows any signs of neglect or abuse while living at a nursing home, contact an experienced personal injury attorney.